-In advance of their first interview a letter is sent to every address in the selected sample explaining that the address has been selected and that an interviewer will be calling.
+In advance of a first interview a letter is sent to every address in the selected sample explaining that the address has been selected and that an interviewer will be calling.
 Additionally, in the advance letter, respondents are assured that the information they give will be treated in the strictest confidence and will not be made available to analysts in any form in which individuals, or their households, can be identified.
-Respondents are also sent a Purpose Leaflet, giving information on summary results and how the LFS data are used.
+Respondents are also sent a Purpose Leaflet, giving information on summary results and how the LFS data are used (See Annex A for currently used survey documents).

-FIELD MANAGEMENT AND THE LFS SURVEY DESIGN
+5.2 FIELD MANAGEMENT AND THE LFS SURVEY DESIGN